-- Made presentations at the scheduled meetings of the Boards of Education of all four northern New Castle County Districts - Hosted town halls for parents and community members in each school district - Participated in presentations to numerous community organizations and groups, ranging from the Delaware State Education Association Executive Committee and Presidents, to the Latino Summit sponsored by the Delaware Hispanic Commission - Engaged with over 2,000 participants with the Commission's Facebook page, Solutions for Wilmington Schools - Established the website, www.solutionsfordelawareschools.com for posting of all schedules and minutes of Commission and committee meetings plus all written materials and resources used by the Commission - Created the basis for the public record for State Board action that includes opportunities for public comment electronically, in writing or at five scheduled Public Hearings for which transcriptions have been made and submitted to the State Board
+- Made presentations at the scheduled meetings of the Boards of Education of all four northern New Castle County Districts; - Hosted town halls for parents and community members in each school district; - Participated in presentations to numerous community organizations and groups, ranging from the Delaware State Education Association Executive Committee and Presidents, to the Latino Summit sponsored by the Delaware Hispanic Commission; - Engaged with over 2,000 participants with the Commission's Facebook page, Solutions for Wilmington Schools; - Established the website www.solutionsfordelawareschools.com for the posting of all schedules and minutes of Commission and committee meetings in addition to all written materials and resources used by the Commission; and - Created the basis for the public record for State Board action that includes opportunities for public comment electronically, in writing, or at six scheduled public hearings for which transcriptions have been made and submitted to the State Board.

-The Commission's work in the development of this transition, resource and implementation plan for redistricting is described in each of the following sections.
+The Commission's work in the development of this transition, resource, and implementation plan for redistricting is described in each of the following sections.